QuentinRa/blog.quentinra.dev/info/api/index.md

 There are two parts when dealing with an API

 * creation (if you are not using an existing one)
-* utilisation (simply read the documentation and use it)
+* utilization (simply read the documentation and use it)

-An API available at an URL like [https://api.github.com/](https://api.github.com/).
+An API is available (=served) at an URL like [https://api.github.com/](https://api.github.com/).
 This URL is called **base endpoint** and is represented by ``/`` (root) in the API documentation).

-You can view an endpoint as a sort of seller specialised in one kind of requests.
+You can view an endpoint as a sort of seller specialized in one kind of request.
 For instance, you may have an endpoint ``/users`` handling all requests related to the users.
 This endpoint can delegate some requests to other sellers (endpoints) like ``/user/followers``